WEREMSOFT/GitHubSearchApiDemoAngular/README.md

 Controllers, services, directives, etc. should all be placed within their respective folders, and will be automatically required and mounted via their respective `index.js` using `bulk-require`.

- I'm not 100% hapy with this aproach, I have plans to change it in the future for something more "feature based organization"
+ I'm not 100% happy with this aproach.
+I have plans to change it in the future for something more "feature based organization"